-Evidence is to be provided to the NI of 180 days of sea service acting as a BCO and valid Practical Stability Training for BCO - Refresher Course
+Evidence is to be provided to the NI of 180 days of sea service acting as a BCO and valid Practical Stability Training for BCO - Refresher Course.

 The BCO Certificate is valid for five years.
-To maintain the currency of the certificate, the holder shall obtain at least 180 days service as a BCO within the past five years, continue to hold a valid white list CoC or maintain the approval of the flag state to act as a BCO and continue to hold the above valid certificates.
+To maintain the currency of the certificate, the holder shall obtain at least 180 days of service as a BCO within the past five years, continue to hold a valid white-list CoC or maintain the approval of the flag state to act as a BCO and continue to hold the above valid certificates.

-If a BCO operator cannot obtain sufficient required sea service to maintain currency, they may undertake a 5 days Practical Stability Training for BCO on motion simulator at an approved training provider.
-They must in addition show 90days of sea service.
+If a BCO operator cannot obtain sufficient required sea service to maintain currency, they may undertake a 5-day Practical Stability Training for BCO on a motion simulator at an approved training provider.
+They must also show 90 days of sea service.